Text LAWCARE to 70085 to donate £10. Texts cost £10 plus one standard rate message.

 About the helplineWhat are your opening hours?

 The helpline is open 9am-5.30pm Monday to Friday.

 Is it confidential?Yes.
 LawCare is independent of legal professional bodies and regulators, and we report nothing to them beyond statistics.
 We do keep brief notes of calls but these are stored securely.
 We do not routinely record calls.

 You don’t have to give us your name, and you have the right to ask that we don’t keep a note of your call.
 There are very limited circumstances where the law may require us to breach your confidentiality.
 For more information see our confidentiality policy.
-Who do you help?We are here to help all branches of the legal profession from student to retirement: solicitors, barristers, barrister’s clerks, judges, Chartered Legal Executives, paralegals, trade mark attorneys, patent attorneys, costs lawyers and their staff and families.
+Who do you help?We are here to help all branches of the legal profession from student to retirement: solicitors, barristers, barrister’s clerks, judges, Chartered Legal Executives, paralegals, trade mark attorneys, patent attorneys, costs lawyers and their staff and concerned family members.
 Our support spans the legal life from student to retirement.

 Who will be answering my call?Your call will be answered by trained staff and volunteers who have first-hand experience of working in the law.